mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 For your reference, this is the part of `template.tex` where I grab the data above:

 {% highlight latex %}
+% Where I print my name and address
 \small
 \textsc{\textbf{$author$}}
 $for(from)$